secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Operating System Fundamentals/Windows Fundamentals/Interacting with Windows/Interacting with the Windows Operating System.md

 ```

 ### PowerShell
-- Windows PowerShell is a command shell that was designed by Microsoft to be more geared towards system administrators.
-PowerShell, like the Windows command line, has an interactive command prompt as well as a powerful scripting environment.
-PowerShell is built on top of the .NET Framework, which is used for building and running applications on Windows.
-This makes it a very powerful tool for interfacing directly with the operating system.
+- **Windows PowerShell:**
+    - A command shell designed for system administrators.
+    - Provides an interactive command prompt and a powerful scripting environment.
+    - Built on the .NET Framework, enabling advanced interaction with the operating system.
-- Like the command prompt, PowerShell gives us direct access to the file system, and we run the majority of the same commands that we can within a cmd shell.
+    - Gives direct access to the file system, and most commands used in Command Prompt can also be executed in PowerShell.

 ### Cmdlets
+- **PowerShell Cmdlets:**
-- PowerShell utilizes [cmdlets](https://docs.microsoft.com/en-us/powershell/scripting/developer/cmdlet/cmdlet-overview?view=powershell-7), which are small single-function tools built into the shell.
-There are more than 100 core cmdlets, and many additional ones have been written, or we can author our own to perform more complex tasks.
-PowerShell also supports both simple and complex scripts used for system administration tasks, automation, and more.
+    - Cmdlets are small, single-function tools built into PowerShell.
+    - There are over 100 core cmdlets, with many additional ones available, or users can create their own.
-- Cmdlets are in the form of `Verb-Noun`.
-For example, the command `Get-ChildItem` can be used to list our current directory.
-Cmdlets also take arguments or flags.
-We can type `Get-ChildItem -` and hit the tab key to iterate through the arguments.
-A command such as `Get-ChildItem -Recurse` will show us the contents of our current working directory and all subdirectories.
+    - Cmdlets follow the `Verb-Noun` format (e.g., `Get-ChildItem`).
+    - They can accept arguments or flags to modify behavior.
+For example:
+        - `Get-ChildItem` lists the current directory.
+        - `Get-ChildItem -Recurse` lists the current directory and all subdirectories.
-- Another example would be `Get-ChildItem -Path C:\Users\Administrator\Documents` to get the contents of another directory.
-Finally, we can combine arguments such as this to list all subdirectories' contents within another directory recursively: `Get-ChildItem -Path C:\Users\Administrator\Downloads -Recurse`.
+        - `Get-ChildItem -Path C:\Users\Administrator\Documents` lists contents of a specific directory.
+        - `Get-ChildItem -Path C:\Users\Administrator\Downloads -Recurse` lists all subdirectories' contents recursively within the specified directory.

 ### Aliases
 - Many cmdlets in PowerShell also have aliases.
-For example, the aliases for the cmdlet `Set-Location`, to change directories, is either `cd` or `sl`.
-Meanwhile, the aliases for `Get-ChildItem` are `ls` and `gci`.
-We can view all available aliases by typing `Get-Alias`.
+- For example, the aliases for the cmdlet `Set-Location`, to change directories, is either `cd` or `sl`.
+- Meanwhile, the aliases for `Get-ChildItem` are `ls` and `gci`.
+- We can view all available aliases by typing `Get-Alias`.
 ```powershell-session
 PS C:\htb> get-alias